JCohen72/Cardiac-Motion-Analysis-Using-the-ViViT/README.md

 # Automated Cardiac Motion Analysis using ViViT

 This repository implements a regression-based adaptation of the Video Vision Transformer (ViViT) for automated cardiac motion analysis.
-Our goal is to predict continuous physiological curves from cine myocardial mask video sequences, thereby offering a non-invasive and efficient tool for cardiac function assessment.
+The goal was to predict continuous physiological curves from cine myocardial mask video sequences, thereby offering a non-invasive and efficient tool for cardiac function assessment.

 ---